Semi-Blind Joint Channel and Symbol Estimation in IRS-Assisted Multi-User MIMO Networks

 \section{System Model}

-Consider the uplink communication in an IRS-assisted MU-MIMO system, in which the BS is equipped with $M$ antennas, the IRS is composed of $N$ passive scattering elements, while each of the $U$ UTs has $L$ antennas\footnote{We assume that the users have the same number of antennas for simplicity of exposition.
+Consider the uplink communication in an \ac{IRS}-assisted \ac{MU-MIMO} system, in which the \ac{BS} is equipped with $M$ antennas, the \ac{IRS} is composed of $N$ passive scattering elements, while each of the $U$ \ac{UT}s has $L$ antennas\footnote{We assume that the users have the same number of antennas for simplicity of exposition.
 However, the proposed solution can be straightforwardly adapted to users with different numbers of antennas.}.
-We assume that the BS and the IRS are deployed at fixed heights, e.g., on the roof of a building, compared to the moving UTs.
+We assume that the \ac{BS} and the \ac{IRS} are deployed at fixed heights, e.g., on the roof of a building, compared to the moving \ac{UT}s.
 In this sense, we assume that the transmitted data is organized into $I$ data frames.
 Each frame is composed of $KT$ symbol periods, where $K$ denotes the number of blocks contained in each frame and $T$ is the number of time slots in each block.
 This transmission structure is illustrated in Fig. \ref{fig:time protocol}.